-This thorough and comprehensive C# course is a practical introduction to programming in C#, utilizing the services provided by .NET.
+This thorough and comprehensive Object-Oriented Programming in C# training class is a practical introduction to programming in C#, utilizing the services provided by .NET.
 This course emphasizes the C# language.
-It is current to Visual Studio 2017, .NET Framework 4.7 and C# 7.0.
-Important newer features such as dynamic data type, named and optional arguments, the use of variance in generic interfaces, asynchronous programming keywords, and tuples are covered in a final lesson.
-A supplement covers the fundamentals of Language Integrated Query (LINQ).
+It is current to Visual Studio 2019, .NET Framework 4.7.2 and C# 8.0.
+Important newer features such as dynamic data type, named and optional arguments, the use of variance in generic interfaces, asynchronous programming keywords, tuples, and nullable reference types are covered in a final chapter.
+Supplements cover Visual Studio 2019, the fundamentals of Language Integrated Query (LINQ), and unsafe code and pointers.

 This course is intended to be fully accessible to programmers who do not already have a strong background in object-oriented programming in C-like languages, such as C++ or Java.
 It is ideal, for example, for procedural programmers who desire to learn C#.

 An important thrust of the course is to teach C# programming from an object-oriented perspective.
 It is often difficult for programmers trained originally in a procedural language to start "thinking in objects."
 This course introduces object-oriented concepts early, and C# is developed in a way that leverages its object orientation.
 A case study is used to illustrate creating a complete system using C# and .NET.
 Besides supporting traditional object-oriented features, such as classes, inheritance, and polymorphism, C# introduces several additional features, such as properties, indexers, delegates, events, and interfaces that make C# a compelling language for developing object-oriented and component-based systems.
 This course provides thorough coverage of all these features.